vlantonakos/Booking-Reservation_App.v1/api/README.md

-# IN THIS VERSION(.v1), I CREATED models,components and routes FOR Hotel and User.
+# IN THIS VERSION(.v1), I have created Models,Components and Routes for Hotel and User.